-During 2014-2015, there were 5 new temporary disability pension approved by the Board.
-A total of 4 temporary disability pensions were ceased during 2014-2015 as the members either returned to work or retired from SAPOL, on the grounds of invalidity.
-Of the 4 temporary disability pensions ceased 3 were approved during 2013-2014 and 1 was approved during 2014-2015.
+During 2015-2016, there was 1 new temporary disability pension approved by the Board.
+One temporary disability pension was ceased during 2015-2016 as the member retired from SAPOL, on the grounds of invalidity.
+The one temporary disability pension ceased was approved during 2014-2015.